The Cost of Travel in Mozambique: My 2023 Budget Breakdown

 The Cost of Miscellaneous Stuff in Mozambique

-Visas: The Mozambique visa is reasonably pricey at $77 for a single entry tourist visa.
-Citizens of all countries can get a visa on arrival as long as you can prove you’re a tourist (print out of a copy of your flight out of the country and accommodation confirmations).
-Members of SADC countries don’t require a tourist visa when visiting Mozambique.
+Citizens of 29 other countries, including the UK and USA, can get a 30-day visa exemption on arrival for 650 MZN (9.50).
+If none of that applies to you, you’re looking at $50 USD (46.20) for a single entry tourist visa.
+Citizens of almost all countries can get a visa on arrival as long as you can prove you’re a tourist (print out of a copy of your flight out of the country and accommodation confirmations).
+You can also get an e-visa in advance, but it costs over twice as much for the same thing.

 A local SIM card: Now.
 I don’t know about you, but one of my least favourite aspects of arriving in a new country is having to figure out how to get connected.
 Specifically: buying a local SIM card so that I have data to use while I’m in the country.